Display Bilingual:

 ➔ Present Continuous Tense

-"I'm sending" utilizes the present continuous to emphasize an action happening at the moment of speaking or around the time of speaking.
+"I'm sending" is in the present continuous tense, indicating an action happening at the moment of speaking.

 • And I ain't too proud to beg